 Read More...

-The Delhi Government has established and operationalized 238 Ayushman Arogya Mandirs and Jan Aushadhi Kendras across the city, alongside a major plan to expand hospital infrastructure by increasing Delhi’s hospital bed ratio from the current 0.47 beds per 1,000 citizens to at least 3 beds per 1,300 citizens.
+The Delhi Government has established and operationalized 319 Ayushman Arogya Mandirs and Jan Aushadhi Kendras across the city, alongside a major plan to expand hospital infrastructure by increasing Delhi’s hospital bed ratio from the current 0.47 beds per 1,000 citizens to at least 3 beds per 1,300 citizens.
 These centers have significantly strengthened primary healthcare delivery by providing citizens with access to essential medical services closer to home.
 Through Ayushman Arogya Mandirs, people receive free consultations, diagnostics, and preventive care, while Jan Aushadhi Kendras ensure the availability of quality medicines at highly affordable prices.
 Together, these initiatives are reducing out-of-pocket medical expenses, improving early treatment, and making primary healthcare more accessible, efficient, and citizen-friendly for Delhi’s residents.

 Read More...

-Under the leadership of CM Rekha Gupta, Delhi now operates 1,938 CNG buses and 3,337 large electric buses, creating a robust fleet of 5,275 clean-energy buses that is transforming the city’s public transport system.
+Under the leadership of CM Rekha Gupta, Delhi now operates 1,938 CNG buses and more than 3,400 large electric buses, creating a robust fleet of 5,275 clean-energy buses that is transforming the city’s public transport system.
 The growing adoption of electric buses significantly reduces emissions, as EVs produce zero tailpipe pollution and help lower PM2.5 and PM10 levels—two major contributors to Delhi’s air quality challenges.
 Their quieter operation, higher energy efficiency, and reliance on renewable power further enhance environmental sustainability.
 This expanded eco-friendly fleet is making public transport cleaner, modern, and more reliable, serving as a key driver of Delhi’s long-term pollution reduction efforts.

 Read More...